springload/pattern-book/README.md

 ### Q. Where's the dev server with hot reloading?

 I don't know but it's not here.
-Just use [Create-React-App](https://github.com/facebookincubator/create-react-app) or whatever boilerplate you like.
+Just use [Create-React-App](https://github.com/facebookincubator/create-react-app) or, add `<Book>` tags to a new page in your app, or use whatever boilerplate you like.

-### Q. How do I organise the books with accordian sections, or titles?
+### Q. How do I organise the books with titles, accordian sections, or titles?

 Well `pattern-book` just renders the component preview so use [react-accessible-accordion](https://github.com/springload/react-accessible-accordion/), or put headings between them.
 Design it however you want.
+I don't care.

 ## TODO